stevensona/shader-toy/README.md

 ## Known Issues

-* Performance at the moment is not great for certain shaders, and the cause is under investigation,
+* Performance at the moment is not great for certain shaders, and the cause is under investigation
-* shaders and audio from remote sources are currently not working properly.
+* Shaders with audio from remote sources are currently not working properly.

 ## Todo

-* Receive more feedback,
+* Receive more feedback
-* get new screenshots of the extension that don't include deprecated features.
+* Get new screenshots of the extension that don't include deprecated features.

 ## Contributing